Frequently Asked Questions

 What if I don’t become proficient?

 Studying a language isn’t always about fluency.
 It’s about how you think and form thoughts and connections, continuing to engage in reading, writing, and speaking.
-It’s about taking advantage of the foreign resources you’ve made available to yourself.
-Regardless of your level of proficiency, studying a second language gives you something that you can apply to learning and understanding cultures and peoples.
+It’s about learning and understanding cultures and peoples in our global marketplace of ideas.
+Regardless of your level of proficiency, studying a second language gives you a critical advantage achieving core career competencies that you can apply to your professional career.